Blog

 Calculate true monthly burn increase including a 25% overhead multiplier on base salary.
 A $10,000 monthly salary becomes $12,500 in actual cash outflow when you factor in payroll taxes, benefits, equipment, and software licenses.

 Verify minimum 12-18 months runway remains after hire.
 The median gap from Seed to Series A reached about two years in 2024.
 Many investors now tell founders to plan for at least 24 to 36 months of cash.
+Runway clarity means knowing exactly how each new salary moves your cash-out date before you sign the offer.

 Question 2: Is Now the Right Timing?